When technology and nature meet

 Especially in spring and summer, when activity and populations increase, an infestation can spread massively within a few days.

-Conventional sprays or insecticides are unsuitable for technical rooms.
+Classic sprays or insecticides are unsuitable for technical rooms.

 What you need instead is a mechanical, chemical-free solution that: